opengsn/docs/relay-server/tutorial.md

 docker logs <container-id>
 ```

-## Relay Staking and Registration
+## Relayer Staking and Registration

-We need to register the relay with the Relay Hub.
+We need to register the relayer with the Relay Hub.
 This has several purposes:

 * Stake one ether on the relay's honesty, so relays won't try to abuse the
   system (for example by submitting invalid messages)
-* Put up the initial relay budget for sending messages.
+* Put up the initial relayer budget for sending messages.
 The default is 2 Ether.
-* Add the relay to the relay list so clients will know they can
+* Add the relayer to the relayers list so clients will know they can
   use it for free messages

 You can use any UNIX computer for this process, but it requires the mnemonic, the